yankang18/deep-learning-study/convolutional-neural-network/VGG/ReadMe.md

 * pooling layer, and
 * fully-connected layer.

-VGG is a group of CNN architectures that each with number of layers.
+VGG is a group of CNN architectures that each with different number of layers.
 Figure below shows the configurations for different VGG architectures.

 <img src='images/vgg_architectures.png'>